joaop-mirfa/vault-common/common/Software Arch Principles/SOLID.md

 	- Inheritance
 	- Polymorphism

-Being familiar with this principles these principles
+Being familiar with this principles these principles will make you more effective in your job

+This principles is not law